SheikhJawad/SheikhJawad/README.md

 👋 Hi, I'm Jawad, a Full Stack Web Developer specializing in creating dynamic and user-friendly web applications using Django.
 With expertise in responsive frontend development (HTML, CSS, JavaScript, Bootstrap) and robust backend solutions (Django for server-side logic, data handling, and RESTful APIs), I bring ideas to life through clean and efficient code.
 Passionate about learning and staying updated with new technologies, I aim to deliver visually appealing, scalable, and interactive experiences.
-Let's connect and collaborate—explore my repositories or reach out via email at hafizjawad858@gmail.com! 🚀
+Let's connect and collaborate and  explore my repositories or reach out via email at hafizjawad858@gmail.com! 🚀

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/jawad-yousaf-devloper360/)